Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2024/05/new-appointments-at-eth-zurich.md

 Professor Barbara Treutlein (*1982), currently Associate Professor at ETH Zurich, as Full Professor of Quantitative Development Biology in the Department of Biosystems Science and Engineering.
 Barbara Treutlein is a leading scientist in the field of quantitative development biology, and her research is dedicated to understanding human ontogeny.
 Among other things, she investigates the formation of human organoids in order to understand the failure of processes in the event of illness and to influence the development of organoids in vitro so that they correspond more closely to real tissues.
 Barbara Treutlein is a member of several prestigious bodies and numerous appointment committees.
 She has received a large number of awards for her research, including an ERC Starting Grant and an ERC Synergy Grant.

+## Award of the title of “Professor”

 (Photograph: ETH Zurich / Giulia Marthaler)

 Dr Jake Alexander (*1980), currently Lecturer and Senior Scientist at ETH Zurich, as Adjunct Professor in the Department of Environmental Systems Science at ETH Zurich.
 Jake Alexander is an internationally recognised plant ecologist with a focus on alpine plants.
 He studies how ecological and evolutionary processes such as climate change affect the distribution and spread of species and lead to changed interactions.
 Jake Alexander's research has been awarded an ERC Starting Grant, among others.

 Dr Martin Frimmer (*1982), currently Private Lecturer and Senior Scientist at ETH Zurich, as Adjunct Professor in the Department of Information Technology and Electrical Engineering at ETH Zurich.
 Martin Frimmer’s areas of research are electronics and photonics.
 His main focus is on the interaction of light with nanostructured materials and on how to control and improve this interaction with nanostructures such as optical antennas or resonators.
 He has represented the Department and ETH Zurich at many outreach talks and is very active in teaching.

-## Award of the title of “Professor of Practice”

 (Photograph: CV Pics)